ithinkdancan/custom-sidebars/readme.txt

 5. screenshot-5.png The sidebar sb1 has replace the sidebar footer 1 in the front-end.

 == Changelog ==

+= 1.1 =
+*       Fixed: Where lightbox not showing for everybody (Thanks to Robert Utnehmer)
+*       Added: Default sidebar for search results pages
+*       Added: Default sidebar for date archives
+*	Added: Default sidebar for Uncategorized posts

 = 1.0 =
 *       Fixed: Special characters make sidebars undeletable